 We are principally interested in the effects on combo governance, however, where the sign of β{combo} is ambiguous.
-As we discuss in our descriptive analysis, most blocks did not have significant levels of gang rule in the 1980s or 1990s, and so the treatment could have affected gang rule on both the intensive and extensive margins.
+As we discussed in the descriptive analysis above, most blocks did not have significant levels of gang rule in the 1980s or 1990s, and so the treatment could have affected gang rule on both the intensive and extensive margins.
+Combos were both deciding whether to provide criminal governance, and where in their territories to provide it.

-Within-combo estimates Note that for the most part this strategy will estimate within-combo effects on gang rule.
+An important consequence is this strategy will estimate within-combo effects on gang rule.
 Combo borders generally do not coincide with comuna borders, and oftentimes the paired blocks will be under the same combo.
 Since we do not have precise borders for most combos, we cannot say how often this is the case.
 Nonetheless, the estimates should generally reflect how combos respond within their territories to different levels of state penetration.